 Welcome to West Coast Aikido Martial Arts.
-We offer real world effective Martial Arts Self-Defence classes for children, teenagers, and adults.
+We offer real-world effective Martial Arts Self-Defence classes for children, teenagers, and adults.

 On behalf of all the instructors and students, I thank you for visiting our website.
-We hope that after you click through our pages you will take the time to visit us in-person and experience first-hand our friendly, safe and welcoming environment.
+We hope that after you click through our pages you will take the time to visit us in person and experience first-hand our friendly, safe and welcoming environment.

-Aikido is a martial art that is practiced by millions of people of all ages throughout the world.
+Aikido is a martial art that is practised by millions of people of all ages throughout the world.
 Many practice Aikido as a form of nonviolent self-defence, but many also train in Aikido for the mental and spiritual benefits that it provides.

 At West Coast Aikido Martial Arts Academy, training is conducted in a safe, structured environment, free of egos.
-Regardless of age, fitness level or physical limitations we can help you learn this incredible martial arts and unique way of life.
+Regardless of age, fitness level or physical limitations we can help you learn this incredible martial art and unique way of life.